bartongroup/RATS/README.md

 ### Dependencies

-The package depends on a few third-party packages, which you may need to install first, if they are not present already:
+The package depends on a few third-party packages, which you may need to install first, if they are not present already.
+At present these are all required in order to install RATs, but most of them will be made optional in the next release:

-* Packages needed for computation (mandatory)
+* Packages needed for computation

 ```
 install.packages(c("data.table", "matrixStats"), dependencies=TRUE)
 ```

-* Package needed only for plotting (recommended)
+* Package needed for plotting results

 ```
 install.packages("ggplot2", dependencies=TRUE)
 ```

-* Packages needed only for importing abundances from Salmon/Kallisto output (recommended) -
+* Packages needed for importing abundances from Salmon/Kallisto output

 ```
 install.packages("devtools", dependencies=TRUE)